gnolang/gno/docs/gno-tooling/cli/gnoland.md

 Initializes the validator private key, the node p2p key and the validator's last sign state.
 If a key is provided, it initializes the specified key.

-- Available keys
+Available keys:

-    - `ValidatorPrivateKey` : The private key of the validator, which is different from the private key of the wallet.
+- `validator_key` : The private key of the validator, which is different from the private key of the wallet.
-    - `NodeKey` : A key used for communicating with other nodes.
+- `node_id` : A key used for communicating with other nodes.
-    - `ValidatorState` : The current state of the validator such as the last signed block.
+- `validator_state` : The current state of the validator such as the last signed block.

 #### FLAGS